The ‘Mayor’ of Silver Spring

 Erected 1991 by Fred Folsom.

 Location.
-38° Touch for map.
+38° 59.535′ N, 77° 1.58′ W. Marker is in Silver Spring, Maryland, in Montgomery County.
+Marker is on Georgia Avenue (Maryland Route 97) north of Silver Spring Avenue, on the right when traveling north.
 Bust faces the sidewalk in the walkway between two storefronts leading to the parking lot behind the stores.
+Touch for map.
 Marker is in this post office area: Silver Spring MD 20910, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Visions Realized (a few steps from this marker); Finding a Niche (a few steps from this marker); The Burger King (within shouting distance of this marker); Land, Lumber & Lyrics (within shouting distance of this marker); ‘Most Lonesome Spot’ (about 300 feet away, measured in a direct line); Enticing Business (about 300 feet away); Spirited Entertainment (about 400 feet away); First Bank, First Heist (about 400 feet away).
 Touch for a list and map of all markers in Silver Spring.